Basic Alliance for the Rescue of K-9's

 You will receive a free leather leash with your adoption.
 The meet-and-greet is usually at a PetSmart or Petco store so you can purchase a collar, tag, and other supplies you may need.
 All dogs will be placed by Jane with home check.

 Learn more about the B.A.R.K.
-Founder and Rescuer below, and apply to adopt an available foster dog today.
+Founder and Rescuer below, or email us to receive the application questions to adopt an available foster dog today.

 My name is Jane, and I have been rescuing dogs for 30 years!